 Once V-Ray is installed you will want to make sure that your V-Ray license is properly configured.
 The Set Up Your V-Ray License page includes everything you need to get V-Ray licensed and running properly.
 You can download the License server installation pack from Chaos Group's website > Downloads.

 Loading the V-Ray Shelf

 When starting V-Ray for Houdini for the first time, you will need to manually load the V-Ray shelf.
 From the Houdini shelf, click the plus + icon, navigate to Shelves, and select V-Ray from the list.

 Selecting a Renderer

-To render with V-Ray, simply press the Render or Render RT buttons from the V-Ray Shelf.
+To render with V-Ray, simply press the Render button from the V-Ray Shelf.
 This will automatically create a vray_renderer node in the Network Editor (if one is not already present) and launch the V-Ray Frame Buffer.